bhargavvarmasagi/GDP-Team04/README.md

 Problem Statement: (9/6/24) <br>
 Drafted the problem statement, detailing the inefficiencies in the client’s existing process without suggesting solutions.
 Added the page to the main wiki with a focus on clarity and thoroughness.

+Problem Statement: (9/6/24) <br/>
+Completed the problem statement based on client discussions, highlighting the flaws in their current process.
+Linked the problem statement to the main wiki page for easy access.